OpenCVBlueprints/OpenCVBlueprints/installation_tutorials/installation_windows.md

 The easiest way to install OpenCV 3 on Windows is by using prebuilt library packages provided by the OpenCV team.
 You can find those downloads at [the official download page](http://opencv.org/downloads.html) and at the [sourgeforge OpenCV download page](http://sourceforge.net/projects/opencvlibrary/files/opencv-win/).
 The latter has all the different stable versions up to OpenCV 3.0.0.

 Once you have downloaded the package, in our case the 3.0.0 download, you need to apply the following steps
  1. Make sure you have admin rights.
-Unpack the self-extracting archive into a folder of your choosing, for example `D:\OpenCV\`.
+Unpack the self-extracting archive into a folder of your choosing, for example `C:\OpenCV\`.
 But this can be any path on your system.
  2. Make sure that you set the OpenCV environment variable correctly.
 This one will ensure that your system knows where OpenCV 3 is installed.
 To do this:
   * Start by opening a command line interface.
   * Type in the command that corresponds to your system configuration.